 FIB-milling

-Grids were loaded into a Acquilos 2 FIB/SEM (Thermo Fisher) microscope with a stage cooled to -190 °C. Grids were sputter-coated with platinum for 15 s at 45 mA and then coated with a layer of platinum-precursor by opening the GIS-valve for 45 s.
+Grids were loaded into an Acquilos 2 FIB/SEM (Thermo Fisher) microscope with a stage cooled to -190 °C. Grids were sputter-coated with platinum for 15 s at 45 mA and then coated with a layer of platinum-precursor by opening the GIS-valve for 45 s.
 An overview of the grid was created by montaging SEM images and isolated cells at the center of gridsquares were selected for FIB-milling.
-Lamella were generated automatically using the AutoTEM software (Thermo Fisher), with the following parameters:
+Lamellae were generated automatically using the AutoTEM software (Thermo Fisher), with the following parameters:

 Milling angle: 20°